Sandy10247/employee-crud/README.md

 - `JWTMiddleware` → verifies JWT token
 - `CheckAdminMiddleware` → checks if user has admin record
 - `SupremeLeaderMiddleware` → checks for supreme leader privilege (probably hardcoded or special flag)

+## 🫵 Issues 💔
+- docker compose yaml setup is shit 💩,
+  - `go` container has `.env` file setup issue in Container
+  - need to run `postgres` and `goose` after postgres conatiner is up to load tables.
+- Server
+  - `env` variables setup need finess 🤌.
+  -  **testing** is nowhere to be found 🤷‍♂️

+## Missing Features 🧰
+- Rate Limitter.
+- Logging need to nuch more cleaner.